What is a Stroke?

 - How quickly treatment begins after a person experiences symptoms (this can mean being able to reach out for help before they become severe enough that they require emergency care)

 - Their age at the time they had their stroke (the older someone is when they experience their first attack, the more likely it is that they will have lasting effects from it)

 What Rehabilitation is Needed After a Stroke?

 Stroke rehabilitation involves physical, occupational, and speech therapy to help you recover as much function as possible.
-The goal is to get you back on your feet as soon as possible so you can resume your life as normal as possible.
+The goal is to get you back on your feet as soon as possible so you can resume your life as normal.

 How Can it be Prevented?

 Because stroke causes permanent damage to the brain, it’s essential to do everything you can to prevent strokes from happening.
 Here are some tips for preventing it:

 - Maintain a healthy weight